-from the mid-19th, a prosperous period for the postal service, which is experiencing exceptional growth in France, particularly in Paris.
-During this period, mail was picked up at mailboxes as many as eight times a day and as late as 6:30 or even 9:00 p.m. in some places.
+The mid-19th century marked a very prosperous period for the postal service, which experienced exceptional growth in France, particularly in Paris.
+During this period, mail was picked up from post boxes as many as eight times a day and as late as 6.30 pm, or even 9 pm in some places.
 Deliveries were made up to seven times a day.
-In the middle of the 20th century, it is estimated that about 2,500 people worked inside the Louvre Post Office.
+In the middle of the 20th century, it is estimated that about 2,500 people worked inside La Poste du Louvre.

-Contemporary of Gustave Eiffel, it is the architect Julien Guadet who gave birth to the central post office.
-He then made the new building in the Louvre Street the flagship of the Parisian postal service. the Louvre Street.
-The cast iron and steel roofing structures weigh 6,300 tons, nearly as much as the Eiffel Tower!
+The central post office was the brainchild of architect Julien Guadet, a contemporary of Gustave Eiffel.
+He then made the new building in the rue du Louvre the flagship of the Parisian postal service.
+The cast iron and steel roofing structures weigh 6,300 tonnes, nearly as much as the Eiffel Tower!
 It is one of the masterpieces of late-nineteenth-century industrial architecture.
-And for a long time, it will be the largest postal centre, open day and night, and the hub of telephone communications for the whole world.
+And for a long time, it was the largest post office, open day and night, and the hub of telephone communications for the whole world.

-The upper part is affected and the old framework is reduced to ashes.
-Rebuilt at the time but without property value, it was demolished during the current transformation of the building.
+The upper part was severely damaged by a fire and the old framework reduced to ashes.
+Rebuilt at the time, but without respecting the architectural heritage, the latter were demolished during the current transformation of the building.

-Dominique Perrault, the architect whose work includes the French national library and the renovation of the ParisLongchamp racecourse, was selected to carry on the legacy.
-Although the building is not on the registry of historic or protected monuments, it was decided to preserve as many of the impressive original elements – façades, metal roofing structures, cast-iron pillars, vaulted brick floor slabs, and marble fireplaces – as possible and blend them into the contemporary architecture of the renovation.
-After spending a year "cleaning up" the building (asbestos and lead paint), the renovation work begins.
-To create carparks, the existing basement was deepened, and a second underground was dug ten meters below street level.
+Dominique Perrault, the architect whose work includes the French national library and the renovation of ParisLongchamp racecourse, was selected to carry on the legacy.
+Although La Poste du Louvre is not a listed building, it was decided to preserve as many of the impressive original elements – façades, metal roofing structures, cast-iron pillars, vaulted brick floor slabs, and marble fireplaces – as possible and blend them into the contemporary architecture of the renovation.
+After spending a year "cleaning up" the building (removal of asbestos and lead paint), the renovation work began.
+To create a car park, the existing basement level was deepened and a second basement level was dug ten metres below street level.
 This required work on all the foundations beforehand.
 So, a lot was going on down below, but also up at the top.
-The hotel and rooftop terrace will be on a newly added level that rests on a metal superstructure supported by piles with two hours of fire resistance.
-However, before this new structure could be built, an 8,240-sq.-m transfer floor had to be laid and 2,500 tons of new metal roofing framework installed in the building.
+The hotel and rooftop terrace is to be on a newly added level that rests on a metal superstructure supported by stilts that can withstand a fire for two hours.
+However, before this new structure could be built, a 8,240-m² transfer floor had to be laid and 2,500 tonnes of new metal roofing framework installed in the building.